etherforce/FeTSy/fetsy/scripts/app.coffee.md

 ## Configurate JSData (js-data).

 This does nothing at the moment.
+TODO: Remove this stuff.

     .config [
         'DSProvider'